Stochastic dynamics at the back of a gene drive eradication wave: Results

 \subsubsection{Converting distances to extinction times}

-We denote by $L_{0}^{100}$ the distance between the empty site right on the left of the last wild-type allele, and the last position with more than $100$ wild-type alleles at the back of the wave.
+We denote by $L_{0}^{100}$ the distance between the empty adjacent site on the left of the last wild-type allele, and the last position with more than $100$ wild-type alleles at the back of the wave.
 We have:

-with $dx$ the size of a spatial step.
+with $\mathrm{d}x$ the size of a spatial step.
 We also define $T^{100}_0$ as the time that the last spatial site with more than $100$ wild-type alleles (at the back of the wave) takes to go extinct.

-As the wave is moving at a constant speed $v_{\text{num}}$, we ask whether the distance $L_{0}^{100}$ follows the same distribution as the time $T^{100}_0$ multiplied by the speed of the wave ($v_{\text{num}}$).
-Figure~\ref{fig:distance_time} shows the two distributions for two values of the drive fitness cost $s=0.3$ and $s=0.7$.
-In both cases, they appear very close from each other, which validates our first assumption.
+\lk{We take advantage of the propagation at a constant speed to convert the extinction time $T^{100}_0$ into a distance $v_{\text{num}} T^{100}_0$, where $v_{\text{num}}$ stands for the speed of the wave (as estimated from stochastic simulations).
+This conversion is equivalent to looking at the kymographs on Figure \ref{fig:illu_chasing} (bottom line) either from the horizontal or from the vertical perspective, with the corresponding multiplicative factor $v_{\text{num}}$.
+We hypothesize that $v_{\text{num}} T^{100}_0$ and $L_{0}^{100}$ follow similar distributions.
+To support such heuristics, we show in} Figure~\ref{fig:distance_time} the two distributions for two values of the drive fitness cost $s=0.3$ and $s=0.7$.
+In both cases, they appear very close from each other.